ferretj/ferretj.github.io/index.md

 Prior to my PhD, I got an engineering degree in Computer Science and Applied Mathematics from Télécom Paris, and an M.Sc. in Machine Learning from École Polytechnique.
 I then worked for two years as a Research Engineer at [DreamQuark](https://www.dreamquark.com).

 Outside of work, I make [generative art](https://aleavore.xyz) (no GANs involved for now!).
 I also love music, [roguelikes](https://en.wikipedia.org/wiki/Roguelike), [high-intensity interval training](https://en.wikipedia.org/wiki/High-intensity_interval_training) and spicy food.

+My CV is available <a href="ferretj.github.io/resources/CV_ferretj.pdf" target="_blank">online</a>, and all my publications can be consulted [here](https://scholar.google.com/citations?user=uyUnqjMAAAAJ).

 # Publications